DannyBoyNYC/7-nextjs/README.md

 );
 ```

-And import it into pokemon:
+Re-compose it into pokemon with:

 ```js
 import { PokemonRow } from "../components/PokemonRow";